The ability to work from home can be a perk, but it comes with challenges. Explore how to stay productive and connected while on the clock at home.

 Funding education with better communication.

-The Iowa State University Foundation has been supporting students, faculty, and staff since 1958.
-They brought their organization into the twenty-first century with Adobe Document Cloud and were able to power a 30% reduction in printing, which lowered costs and helped eliminate paper waste.
+The Iowa State University Foundation has been supporting students, faculty and staff since 1958.
+They brought their organisation into the 21st century with Adobe Document Cloud and were able to power a 30% reduction in printing, which lowered costs and helped eliminate paper waste.

 The ISU Foundation shortened their turnaround time for transactions with digital signatures and other solutions, getting donations into the hands of parties who need them 13 days faster.